galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 > ### {% icon details %} Details: Dimension Reduction
 >![Dim red]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_dimred.svg %} "Reducing a set of 4 observations from 3D to 2D space, whilst approximating the 3D relationships")
 >
->Dimension reduciton aims to preserve the distances and relationship of the higher dimensional (G-dimensional) data in a lower dimensional (usually 2D) space.
+>Dimension reduction aims to preserve the distances and relationship of the higher dimensional (G-dimensional) data in a lower dimensional (usually 2D) space.
+>
 {: .details}

 Preserving these higher dimensional distances in lower dimensional space is a complex and ongoing challenge in computer science, but there are various commonly-used methods such as PCA and tSNE often encountered in single cell RNA-seq datasets.
 For more information, see the box below.